 1. Geographic distribution is painful

-I’m often asked by new people what trait will make them successful at Culture Amp.
-I say that it’s going that extra mile to work with people outside your own office.
+New people often ask me what trait will make them successful at Culture Amp.
+I say it’s going the extra mile to work with people outside your office.
 It takes a lot of hard work to constantly build and maintain those relationships, but the people who are successful are those who are willing to put in the extra effort.

 We run a fairly decentralized model - we’re a team of teams.
 This makes wayfaring really hard because it’s not necessarily clear which area or role is responsible for something.
 Even when you do work it out, the person you need to speak to may not be in your office.
 “It is hard to know who to speak with when you need something that falls into another practice area,” explained Matt Orozco, Lead Enterprise Account Executive.

-There’s a lot of support and more information available than any one person can consume – we have more Slack channels than people.
+There’s a lot of support and more information available than anyone can consume – we have more Slack channels than people.
 This means everyone needs to determine what they need to know about to do their job and what they can trust others to make decisions on.
-For people who come from a traditional hierarchical model that can be hard, but everyone has to find their place within the organization.
+For people who come from a traditional hierarchical model, that can be hard, but everyone has to find their place within the organization.

 3. The rate of growth can be emotionally tiring

-Some people find that this means they want to do too much and that can be emotionally tiring.
-We ask people to share their hopes, dreams, aspirations and fears.
-That’s very powerful but it also requires them to be constantly engaged – more so than they may be at other workplaces.
+Some people find that this means they want to do too much, which can be emotionally tiring.
+We ask people to share their hopes, dreams, aspirations, and fears.
+That's very powerful, but it also requires them to be constantly engaged - more so than they may be at other workplaces.

 This feedback is valuable to us for two reasons.
-We can give people thinking of joining Culture Amp a realistic job preview so they know what to expect.
-It also gives us focus in improving our culture and continuing to make Culture Amp a great place to work.
+We can give people considering joining Culture Amp a realistic job preview so they know what to expect.
+It also gives us focus on improving our culture and continuing to make Culture Amp a great place to work.